 There are many things to consider when transitioning your school to a digital environment.
 Online testing and assessments must be addressed since they are so crucial to the curriculum.
-There are always going to be pros and cons to going digital, but we want to cover the top 10 benefits of online testing for schools when they make the move to online testing.
+In this article we’ll cover the top 9 benefits of online testing for schools and the pros and cons of online exams.

 1 - Students learn digital skills